TechLabs-Berlin/st21-planets-little-helper/README.md

 # How to use:

-Clone the repo;
+- clone the repo
-Install Yarn globally on your machine
+- install yarn globally on your machine
-Cd to the project folder
+- cd to the project folder
-Install node modules: yarn install
+- install node modules: yarn install
-Start development: yarn start
+- start development: yarn start